 Lovely and delicate, scallops are a delicious favorite to pair with light and lively greens.
-When it comes to creating a salad I look to local farms and Mother Nature for inspiration.
-Each season ingredients change just a bit.
+When it comes to creating a salad, I look to local farms and Mother Nature for inspiration.
+Each season the ingredients change just a bit.

-To create the base of this salad, use the type of lettuce and greens you love.
+The bed of the dish can be any type of lettuce and greens you love.
 We all have our favorite.
 Add a few leaves of spinach and a “splash” of color with a small bit of red cabbage or red lettuce.
-Thinly sliced pears and small dried cranberries are delicious additions that won’t over power the scallop’s delicate flavor.
+Thinly sliced pears and small dried cranberries are delicious additions that won’t overpower the scallop’s delicate flavor.

-Because of the quick cook time, any dishes or other dinner prep should be complete before searing, as once the pan sauce is created, the scallops should be served immediately.
+Because of the quick cooking time, any dishes or other dinner prep should be complete before searing, as once the pan sauce is created, the scallops should be served immediately.
 Enjoy!

 Seared Scallops Salad